 FACULTY OF HEALTH SCIENCES Office of the Dean Health Sciences Ethics Office for Research.
-SCHOOLS & INSTITUTES Training and Support School of Biokinetics, School of Physiology, Recreation and Sport School of Pharmacy Nutrition and Consumer School of Nursing School of Psychosocial Science Sciences Sciences Behavioural Sciences Institute for Institute for Sport Science Psychology and Institute for Wellbeing and Biokinetics Development RESEARCH ENTITIES & SUPPORT SERVICES Occupational Africa Unit Centre of Physical Hypertension Centre of for Transdis-Community Medicine Hygiene and Excellence for Activity, in Africa Quality in Psychosocial Excellence ciplinary Usage in South Health Pharmaceu-Sport and Research Nursing and Research Health for Nutrition Africa Research Recreation tical Sciences Team Midwifery (COMPRES) (MUSA) (CEN) Research Initiative (Pharmacen) (PhASRec) (HART) (INSINO) (AUTHeR) (OHHRI) Clinical Hypertension MRC Unit Nutrition Lipid and Research & SARCHI Research Unit for Hypertension and Metabolic Training Research Cardiovascular Clinic Clinic Chair Disease CENTRE Centre for Child, Youth and Family Studies IMPLEMENTATION OF EXPERTISE Centre for Pharmaceutical and DST/NWU Preclinical Drug NORTH-WEST UNIVERSITY YUNIBESITI YA BOKONE-BOPHIRIMA NOORDWES-UNIVERSITEIT Biomedical Services (SFBD) Development Platform (PCDDP) 07-07-2015 Vivarium
+SCHOOLS & INSTITUTES Training and Support School of Biokinetics.
+School of Physiology, Recreation and Sport School of Pharmacy Nutrition and Consumer School of Psychosocial School of Nursing Science Sciences Sciences Behavioural Sciences Institute for Institute for Sport Science Psychology and Institute for Wellbeing and Biokinetics Development RESEARCH ENTITIES & SUPPORT SERVICES Africa Unit Hypertension Occupational Centre of Physical Centre of Excellence for for Transdis-Community Medicine Hygiene and Activity. in Africa Quality in Psychosocial Excellence ciplinary Usage in South Health Pharmaceu-Sport and Research Nursing and Research for Nutrition Health Africa Research tical Sciences Recreation Team Midwifery (COMPRES) Research (MUSA) (CEN) Initiative (Pharmacen) (PhASRec) (HART) (INSINQ) (AUTHeR) (OHHRI) Clinical Hypertension MRC Unit Nutrition Lipid and Research & SARCHI Research Unit for Hypertension and Metabolic Training Research Cardiovascular Clinic Chair Clinic Disease CENTRE Centre for Child, Youth and Family Studies IMPLEMENTATION OF EXPERTISE Centre for Pharmaceutical and DST/NWU Preclinical Drug NORTH-WEST UNIVERSITY YUNUBESITI YA BOKONE-BOPHIRIMA NOORDWES-UNIVERSITEIT Development Platform (PCDDP) Biomedical Services (SFBD) POTCHEFSTROOM CAMPUS 07-07-2015 Vivarium

-G.1.6 QUALIFICATIONS, PROGRAMMES AND CURRICULA
+G.1.6 QUALIFICATIONS, PROGRAMMES AND CURRICULUMS

 Various qualifications can be obtained in the Faculty of Health Sciences.
 A qualification is presented in one or more programmes.
 Every programme has one or more curricula, consisting of a number of prescribed modules.
-Information on the Rules of the different qualifications, programmes and curricula is given in this calendar.
+Information on the Rules of the different qualifications, programmes and curricula is given in this yearbook.